Apartheid Convention: History

-As the crime of apartheid grew more visible, a need to address South Africa’s apartheid issues rose in the 1950’s-60’s.
-Following the election of South Africa’s National Party in 1948 came a swell of prejudicial and racially charged policies.
+As the crime of apartheid grew more visible, a need to address South Africa's apartheid issues rose in the 1950s-60's.
+Following the election of South Africa's National Party in 1948 came a swell of prejudicial and racially charged policies.
 In 1967, as resistance to aggressive apartheid policies grew, and the South African government doubled down on aims of segregated living and racially discriminatory policies, the international campaign against apartheid grew stronger, and the United Nations stepped in.

-United Nations Involvement
+United Nations' involvement

 Backed openly from 1967 onwards by the United Nations, government and grassroots movements attempted to form a united front with the oppressed peoples of South Africa against its tyrannical government.
 The United Nations called for boycotting of public events, as well as economic embargoes, something it had never done previously.

-The United Nations Commision on Human Rights drew even greater attention to the apartheid issue when the Special Committee Against Apartheid raised awareness to the inhumane treatment of some political captives in South Africa.
-This attention, coupled with the accumulating negative history, caused The Commision on Human Rights to focus increasingly on apartheid, making it a primary concern.
+The United Nations Commission on Human Rights drew even greater attention to the apartheid issue when the Special Committee Against Apartheid raised awareness to the inhumane treatment of some political captives in South Africa.
+This attention, coupled with the accumulating negative history, caused The Commission on Human Rights to focus increasingly on apartheid, making it a primary concern.
 The Apartheid Convention of 1973 is a reaction to these items, building on arguments and agreements made in the International Convention on the Elimination of all Forms of Racial Discrimination or ICERD which took place four years prior.
 The new Convention was the first to explicitly define apartheid, and then attempt to effectively criminalize what the ICERD had previously only prohibited.
-It was drafted by the Commision on Human Rights, and then officially implemented in 1973.
-This Convention was the first to name apartheid a crime under international law, while also being the first to name apartheid a crime against humanity.
-While many countries and signatories continued to oppose this terminology, the Convention was the first to have signatures to this effect.
+It was drafted by the Commission on Human Rights, and then officially implemented in 1973.
+This convention was the first to name apartheid a crime under international law, while also being the first to name apartheid a crime against humanity.
+While many countries and signatories continued to oppose this terminology, the convention was the first to have signatures to this effect.